hyx-lyx/CRUS/README.md

-## Please refer to the README.md file in CRUS main.
+## Please refer to the README.md file in CRUS-main.